 As you probably know,

-incompatibilities between different types of computers, screens and web browsers make it difficult to construct web pages that work and look the same to all users, while being attractive to the eye and easy to use.
+incompatibilities between different operating systems, screens and web browsers make it difficult to construct web pages that work and look the same to all users, while being attractive to the eye and easy to use.

 Because this web site

 presents a wealth of photographic content, it is best viewed on large computer displays.
 Images are presented here for the optimal viewing on calibrated monitors set to at least thousands of colors.
-That's a bare minimum for a decent reproduction of continuous-tone images on the photography-oriented site like this one.
+That's a bare minimum for a decent reproduction of continuous-tone images such as photographs.
 However, I strongly recommend setting your display to millions of colors for the maximum quality.

 Perhaps the most important element of monitor calibration is its 'gamma' setting.
 It controls tonal gradation of the monitor.